Cuomo criminal grope charges dismissed by Albany judge

 - Oops!Something went wrong.Please try again later.

+A spokesman, however, later opened fire in a lengthy statement, assailing Attorney General Letitia James and others involved in the multiple investigations into allegations of misconduct that led to Cuomo’s resignation last year.

+“For the last several weeks, we have remained silent while the process played itself out — do not confuse our respect for the justice system with acquiescence,” Cuomo spokesman Rich Azzopardi said, ominously adding: “Stay tuned.”

-Albany County District Attorney David Soares announced earlier this week that his office was dropping the ex-governor’s groping case despite finding the alleged victim, Brittany Commisso, “cooperative and credible.”
+It was clear Cuomo was off the hook with regards to the groping charge earlier this week when Albany County District Attorney David Soares announced that his office was dropping the case despite finding the alleged victim, Brittany Commisso, “cooperative and credible.”

-Commisso has alleged that Cuomo groped her in the Executive Mansion in Albany in late 2020.
+Commisso has publicly accused Cuomo of groping her breast at the Executive Mansion in Albany in late 2020.

 “He put his hand up my blouse and cupped by breast over my bra.
 I exactly remember looking down, seeing his hand, which is a large hand, thinking to myself, ‘Oh, my God, this is happening,’” Commisso said last summer.

+Last week, Westchester County District Attorney Miriam Rocah announced that her office will not move forward with charges related to a pair of incidents due to statutory legal requirements.

+Long Island prosecutors likewise said Cuomo won’t face criminal charges after a female trooper assigned to his security detail said she felt “completely violated” by his unwanted touching at an event at Belmont Park in September 2019.

-The criminal charges, the most serious allegations against Cuomo, were tainted after Albany County Sheriff Craig Apple’s office filed documents with the court in October without informing prosecutors.
+The Albany case, based on the most serious allegations against Cuomo, appeared tainted from the outset after Albany County Sheriff Craig Apple’s office filed documents with the court in October without informing prosecutors.

 Soares complained at the time that the charges were filed without his knowledge and called the case “potentially defective.”